rekyuu/speedfuns/pokemon/gen3/emerald_any_glitchless.md

 After the battle, press the button to the left of the youngster, and then head up to Wattson.

-If you didn't heal at the centre:
+If you didn't heal at the center:

 - Use a Super Potion.
 - Use an Ether on Mud Shot.